aethanyc/emacs-init/README.md

 # Emacs-init #
 Here are my Emacs customization files, which only compatible with Emacs 24.
-I've used Emacs on Windows and GNU/Linux.
+I've used Emacs on Windows, GNU/Linux, and Mac OS X.

 ## Where to get the latest Emacs 24? ##

 * [Windows Executable][]
 * [Debian Packages][]
 * [Ubuntu Packages][]
+* [Mac Universal Binary][]
+* [Via Homebrew on Mac][]

 ## Where to find Emacs packages? ##